Croton petra [KROH-tun, pet-RAH] is a broadleaved evergreen perennial from the family Euphorbiaceae.

 Grooming & Maintenance

-Croton require little grooming and maintenance.
+Petra croton needs little grooming and maintenance.

-You may wish to prune occasionally to control size and shape.
+Prune to control size and shape.

-How To Propagate Croton Plants
+How To Propagate Croton Plants?

 Provide consistent temperature, light, and water, and your plant will soon recover.